emptyewer/CMPyMOL/README.md

   ```Shell
  pip install numpy
  ```
-3. PyMOL.
-(It is required that the user add the PyMOL installation directory to the $PATH environment variable.)
-4. Stride secondary structure assignment tool.
+3. Stride secondary structure assignment tool.
 This program can be downloaded from http://webclu.bio.wzw.tum.de/stride/ and compiled into a stand-alone executable.
 It is recommended that the Stride executable or its installation directory is added to the $PATH environment variable.
 NOTE: If this executable is not detected in the $PATH variable, the secondary structure calculation will be disabled in CMPyMOL.

 Usage